britig/policy-refinement-bo/README.md

 ## Usage

+All the trained policies, sub-policies and updated policies are avialable in the policies folder

 ### Training

 The main program takes the following arguments

-1) env : environment name (default is LunarLanderContinuous-v2
+1) env : environment name (default is LunarLanderContinuous-v2)
 2) actor : filepath to the actor network (default is ppo_actorLunarLanderContinuous-v2.pth)
 3) critic : filepath to the critic network (default is ppo_criticLunarLanderContinuous-v2.pth)
-4) failuretraj : The filepath to the failure trajectory path
+4) failuretraj : The filepath to the failure trajectory path (default is failure_trajectory_lunar.data)

 Note : I generally change the default argument in the main.py file otherwise the command line becomes too long